 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated during 2014.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Jerry Clay Academy these values are reinforced regularly and in the following ways:

 At Jerry Clay Academy children have many opportunities for their voices to be heard.
 We have a very active Junior Leadership team who are the strategic pupil voices for the academy.